 Here are Royal Lifesaving Society members, Peter Pantages and Miss E. Robinson.
 (Sadly, we don’t know Miss Robinson’s first name; she looks like she was quite a character.
 Although Peter and Miss Robinson appear in the photo to be friendly, they didn’t marry.
 Peter married a girl three years later who was, like him, of Greek extraction, Miss Helen Antonio Sarantis).

 Peter Pantages wasn’t associated directly with his uncle Alexander’s theatre empire in Vancouver or elsewhere.
-Pete’s claim to fame was the establishment of the Polar Bear Club in 1920, shortly after arriving here from Greece and for being the proprietor of Peter Pan Cafe (adjacent to the Hotel Martinique at 1180 Granville) and Peter Pan Hall (at 1636 W. Broadway).
+Pete’s claim to fame was the establishment of the Polar Bear Club in 1920, shortly after arriving here from Greece and for being the proprietor of Peter Pan Cafe (adjacent to the Hotel Martinique at 1180 Granville) and Peter Pan Hall — sometimes referred to as the Peter Pan Ballroom (at 1636 W. Broadway).

 I stumbled across a December 19, 1949 newspaper article recently (from the Lethbridge Herald, no less), which reported that: